roxk/WinUI3XamlPreview/README.md

 |Static WinRT Component (Direct\*) | ❌ | ❌ |

 \*See section below on Direct vs Sample App

+### Packaged App with WAP (Windows Application Package) project Support

+The VS2022 extension would automatically find the WAP project that packages your app.
+If you have multiple WAP packages packaging the same app, the behavior is undefined.
+In this scenario, it's recommended you use the `WinUI3XPLaunchProject` property to specify which project to launch.
+See [Configuration](#Configuration) section for more details.

 ### WinRT Component Support - Direct Mode and Sample App Mode